MohitShukla/basis/auth/frontend/public/docs/basis-documentation/development/next-steps.md

 # Next Steps

+- ❌ After login, when I change page, GoogleLoginButton on UI changes to loged off
+- 🔴 All unit tests
+- 🔴 Test server and CI/CD to be setup with continuous testing
 - external links in markdown should open in new tab
 - markdown pages should open with a URL in browser
 - ability to ask questions to GPT